Christmas is amazing.

 Once you were not a people – you were in-valid, but now you are a chosen people, a people belonging to God.
 We easily miss the reference to the names of the unfaithful children of Hosea.
 God spoke through that prophet of starting all over again.
 The unloved became the loved and those without mercy received mercy – it’s the Message of Christmas!

-He has taken a people made in His image, who through sin had made themselves in-valid, and He has, in His Son, born of a virgin, dead on a Cross, risen into glory, given us back the value we first had in Him.
-He started again.
+God has taken a people made in God’s image, who through sin had made themselves in-valid, and has, in God’s son, born of a virgin, dead on a cross, risen into glory, given us back the value we first had.
+God started again.

 Once you had not received mercy, now you have received mercy.

 It is God with us and there can never, ever, be a better cause for celebration.

 When John the Baptizer was becoming uncertain of his own future, he sent his disciples to Jesus to ask the question, “Are you the One, or should we wait for another?”

 Christ’s answer was simple – He quoted from Isaiah 35 – “Tell him what you see, the eyes of the blind are opened, the ears of the deaf are unstopped, the lame leap like a deer and the mute tongue shouts for joy.”

 In more words than were necessary He was saying, I am the one!